-Our focus for 2020/2021 Continued...
+Our focus for 2020/2021 (Continued)

-04 Performance Assurance Framework (PAF) Review (Figure 6)
+04 Performance Assurance Framework (PAF) Review

 We know that an effective and efficient performance assurance process is important to you.
 Our 2019 customer satisfaction survey showed increased scores for our performance assurance activities.
-ELEXON through the (PAF) Review has been proposing improvements to the framework to achieve this goal.
+Elexon through the PAF Review has been proposing improvements to the framework to achieve this goal.
+Figure 05 shows more detail on the PAF and the implementation timeline.
 Our recommendations on the assurance processes are being deployed into routine operations while we work on the remaining two work streams:

-Review of the Performance Assurance Techniques (PATs).
+Review of the Performance Assurance Techniques (PATs)